alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/inherited-goods.markdown

    url: '/topic/business-and-self-employed/importing.html'
 ---

-You can get relief if you inherit goods from a deceased person and are:
+You can get duty and VAT relief when you import inherited goods if you're either:

 - an EU resident
 - a non-profit making company established in the EU

 ##Goods eligible for relief

-Any goods included in the estate of the deceased person that were intended for your personal use or for meeting your household needs.
-Including:
+You can get relief on any goods in the deceased person's estate that were intended for your personal use or for meeting your household needs.

-- jewellry, stamp collection, bicycles and private motor vehicles, caravans, trailers, pleasure craft and private aircraft
-- household furnishings
-- family pets and saddle animals
-- portable items (eg musicians’ instruments, photographers’ cameras and equipment) used by the deceased in their trade or profession

 ^You must import the goods within 2 years from the date the estate is finally settled.^